gerbera/gerbera/doc/config-import.rst

 for metadata extraction.

 Note:
-  if this section is not present in your config file, the defaults will be filled in automatically.
+  If this section is not present in your config file, the defaults will be filled in automatically.
   However, if you add an empty tag, without defining the following ``<treat>`` tags, the server assumes that you want to have an empty list and no files will be process by the metadata handler.